Before continuing on with this exposé of anti-depressants, I want to reiterate a plea I made in Part 1:

-The following year, a team of Yale doctors published another report titled “Emergence of Self-Destructive Phenomena in Children and Adolescents during Fluoxetine Treatment.”
+After publication of the Teicher paper, more case reports began appearing in the literature.
+Among these was a 1991 report by a team of Yale doctors titled “Emergence of Self-Destructive Phenomena in Children and Adolescents during Fluoxetine Treatment.”
 Six of the 42 (14%) youngsters in their cohort became aggressive and/or violent, self-injurious and suicidally ideative while taking fluoxetine.
 The authors gave brief case descriptions of each subject, and each case makes for disturbing reading.
 The description of "F", a 12-year-old boy who participated in a double-blind, placebo-controlled fluoxetine protocol for treatment of OCD, was especially striking given what subsequently occurred at Columbine.
 Thirty-eight days after beginning the protocol, F experienced a violent nightmare about killing his classmates until he himself was shot.
 He awakened from it only with difficulty, and the dream continued to feel "very real".

 He reported having had several days of increasingly vivid "bad dreams" before this episode; these included images of killing himself and his parents dying.
 When he was seen later that day he was agitated and anxious, refused to go to school, and reported marked suicidal ideation that made him feel unsafe at home as well.